Foothills Cross-country Skiing Committee

 What does the Foothills Cross-Country Committee Offer?

-Foothills cross-country ski leaders offer a variety of fun and safe cross-country ski outings for members and guests that help them enjoy the best of the northwest winter.
-The committee also offers a program of training and certification to develop new Cross Country ski leaders, allowing ski offerings for members to expand over time.
+Foothills cross-country ski leaders offer a variety of fun and safe cross-country ski outings for members and guests that help them enjoy the best of our northwest winter.
+The committee also offers new leader training and support for aspiring leaders to find mentors and meet new leader certification requirements.

 Become a leader

-There are several club-wide define qualifications to become a Cross-Country ski leader.
+There are several club-wide defined qualifications to become a cross-country ski leader.